News · Cataract lens choice · Updated May 2026

 Even with the same lens choice, two patients can have different glasses outcomes.
 The honest answer is shaped by these factors:

-Your surgeon measures the eye precisely using optical biometry (e.g., IOLMaster) to choose lens power.
-Modern measurements are accurate to within ~0.25 dioptres in most eyes, which is why outcomes are so much better than 20 years ago.
+Your surgeon measures the eye precisely using optical biometry (for example, the IOLMaster) to choose the lens power.
+Modern measurements are accurate to within about 0.25 dioptres in most eyes, which is why outcomes are so much better than 20 years ago.

-Untreated dry eye or blepharitis can blur post-op vision and is a common reason for “the lens isn’t working.”
+Untreated dry eye or blepharitis can blur post-operative vision and is a common reason for “the lens isn’t working.”
 Pre-operative ocular surface optimisation is now standard practice.

-Conditions like macular degeneration, epiretinal membrane or significant glaucoma damage limit best achievable vision regardless of lens choice and may rule out multifocal IOLs.
+Conditions such as macular degeneration, epiretinal membrane or significant glaucoma damage limit the best achievable vision regardless of lens choice and may rule out multifocal IOLs.

-A keen reader, computer-heavy office worker, or night-time driver each have different needs.
-Honest discussion of your daily activities drives the best lens choice.
+A keen reader, a computer-heavy office worker and a night-time driver each have different needs.
+An honest discussion of your daily activities drives the best lens choice.

-Some patients adapt quickly to multifocal halos.
-Others find them bothersome.
-A frank conversation about how you handle visual compromise (e.g., are you happy with progressive glasses?) helps your surgeon recommend the right lens.
+Some patients adapt quickly to multifocal halos; others find them bothersome.
+A frank conversation about how you handle visual compromise — for example, whether you are happy with progressive glasses — helps your surgeon recommend the right lens.

 UK private cataract surgery prices by lens type (2026)

-All prices below are typical UK self-pay guide prices in 2026 for private cataract surgery, per eye, including the consultation, biometry, surgery, the IOL itself, and standard post-operative review.
+The prices below are typical UK self-pay guide prices in 2026 for private cataract surgery, per eye, including the consultation, biometry, surgery, the IOL itself and standard post-operative review.
 Final quotes are confirmed after a face-to-face consultation.
+See our full cataract surgery price guide for current packages.

 FAQs: glasses after cataract surgery (UK, 2026)